The Memory Palace

 Elizabeth Brown, flute; Greg Hesselink, cello; Margaret Kampmeier, piano

-from Blue Minor: Chamber Music by Elizabeth Brown Troy 627
+Recorded on Blue Minor: Chamber Music by Elizabeth Brown (Troy 627)

 duration: 9:39